 2. GIVE ME MONEY OR YOUR EMAIL ADDRESS

-Over the last six months, my entire income was generated from my online courses, Bossy Biz Ladies and Wham Bam Instagram.
+Over the last six months, my entire income was generated from my online courses.
 I used my Facebook group to generate excitement for each launch.
-(You can grab my free Ultimate Checklist for Facebook Group Hosts right here.)

-1) Social media directs people to my website so they can purchase my courses, opt-in for my free Facebook group or read my blog.
+1) My Facebook group directs people to my website so they can purchase my courses, opt-in to my email list or read my blog.

 2) Each of my blog posts give value PLUS either promotes a free content upgrade (aka an irresistible freebie) or one of my courses.